Student Financial Aid and Scholarships

 • Ohio Third Frontier Internship Program

-In order to qualify for participation in these programs, students must complete the Free Application for Federal Student Aid (FAFSA), which determines eligibility in the above-mentioned grant programs.
+In order to qualify for participation in these programs, students must complete the Free Application for Federal Student Aid (FAFSA), which determines eligibility for the above-mentioned grant programs.
 As such, all students must complete a FAFSA to be considered for federal and state financial aid programs.

 Ohio College Opportunity Grants

-Additionally, students who qualify for the Ohio Education Training Voucher funded by the Foster Care to Success are also eligible for the state grant based on financial need throughout the academic year.
+Additionally, students who qualify for the Ohio Education Training Voucher, funded by the Foster Care to Success, are also eligible for the state grant based on financial need throughout the academic year.
 Community college students who receive the Pell Grant but may have exhausted all or part of the Pell Grant within an academic year may be eligible to receive the Ohio College Opportunity Grant from the Ohio Department of Higher Education to enroll in the summer term.

 Federal Programs